MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

    * The .apk must be [zipaligned](https://developer.android.com/studio/command-line/zipalign.html) during the app-building process.
    * The version of the .apk must be strictly greater than the current version in production.
    * If you have app versions in other tracks like Alpha and Beta, your release version should be strictly less than versions in alpha and Beta track versions.
-   * Google API currently does not support promoting an app from one track to another.
+   * Google's API currently does not support promoting an app from one track to another.
 Hence App Center does not support promoting a version from alpha to beta or beta to production.
 4. After uploading your package, you can see some details of the application.
 Click **Next**.
 5. Click on **Publish** to push the app to the **Google Play Store**.
-The status for this release on the store details page will show as **Submitted.**
-6. Once App Center has completed the hand-over of the app to Google, the status of the app will change to **Published.** Google could take up to 24 hours to show up the app on the Play store.
-7. If there is a failure with publishing by Google, app owner will receive a notification to the registered google mail.

-## Publish your AAB to the Google Play Store

-1. From the **Stores** home page, select any of the tracks created above.
-2. Click on **Publish to Store** on the button in the upper-right corner.
-3. Upload the app package.
-A few points to note:
-   * [Application must be prepared for release](https://developer.android.com/studio/publish/#publishing-prepare) and signed with a valid key store before uploading.
-   * Google Play Store supports android app bundles up to a maximum of 2 GB.
-Apks generated from the aab cannot exceed 150 MB.
-You can read more about [your options for at Google's docs for AAB](https://developer.android.com/guide/app-bundle/).
-   * The version of the .aab must be strictly greater than the current version in production.
-   * If you have app versions in other tracks like Alpha and Beta, your release version should be strictly less than versions in Alpha and Beta track versions.
-   * Google API currently does not support promoting an app from one track to another.
-Hence App Center does not support promoting a version from alpha to beta or beta to production.
-4. After uploading your package, you can see some details of the application.
-Click **Next**.
-5. Click on **Publish** to push the app to the **Google Play Store**.
-The status for this release on the store details page will show as **Submitted.**
+The status for this release on the Distribution Store Details page will show as **Submitted.**
-6. Once App Center has completed the hand-over of the app to Google, the status of the app will change to **Published.** Google could take up to 24 hours to show up the app on the Play store.
+6. Once App Center has completed the handover of the app to Google, the status of the app will change to **Published**.
+Google could take up to 24 hours to show the app in the Play store.
-7. In case of a failure with publishing by Google, app owner will receive a notification to the registered google mail.
+7. In case publishing by Google fails, the app owner receives a notification to the registered Google mail.